niharikadhy08/WhatsApp-Auto-Replier/README.md

 4. You control everything using **Start / Stop buttons** in Streamlit

 ---
-▶️Run the App - streamlit run app.py
+Run the App - streamlit run app.py
 Click Start Bot - to begin auto replying
 Click Stop Bot - anytime to stop